 All the conversations about technology and education lead to 1:1, and Bring Your Own Device (BYOD) initiatives.
-Each concept has its benefits and challenges, which creates a spirited debate among educators.
+Each concept has benefits and challenges, which create a spirited debate among educators.
 Add to this debate the ever expanding list of educational apps, programs and services being developed for teachers, students, parents and administrators, and you begin to feel the urgency to innovate in your school.
 Before you take the plunge consider these five essential questions:

 - Are you truly being innovative or just implementing technology to say you did it?
 Too many school and district administrators are feeling the pressure to implement something related to technology in their schools.
 But the old argument of “something is better than nothing” does not work in this situation.
 If you are feeling this way, take a step back from the decision and work through the remaining four questions.

 - How does the innovation you want improve student learning?
 This should be the priority every time we consider implementing anything in a school.
 The innovation, in this case technology, must improve student learning.
 We are educators because we believe in students and want them to maximize their learning potential in the short time we work with them.
 So if we are going to implement technology then it must be able to improve student learning.
 How you define improved student learning will depend on the age and grade level of the students you work with, type of school you lead, etc.

 - How does the innovation improve instruction?
 Hand in hand with question two is this one.
 Innovative technology must improve instruction.
 It can not be a burden on teachers or an after-thought by them.
 Innovative technology must become part of the fabric of instruction so that the teachers become more efficient and effective at how they motivate, engage and instruct students.
 If it’s not going to improve instruction and they do not know how to seamlessly infuse it into their lessons, you will not get the support of the teachers and they won’t use the technology.